-Prepare a portfolio of work for entry to Art Colleges.
+Prepare a portfolio of work for entry to Colleges of Art & Design.

 This course aims to provide school leavers or mature students with the opportunity to prepare a portfolio of work for entry to Art Colleges.
 The programme is also suitable for applicants interested in developing artistic skills in a range of art/design fields.